carballo91/CS50X-Project/README.md

 The project is organized into several key files and directories, each serving a specific purpose within the application:

 ### 1. `app/`
-The core of the Clinica application resides in the `app/` directory, which is structured as follows:
+The core of the application resides in the `app/` directory, which is structured as follows:

 - **`__init__.py`**: This file initializes the Flask application, setting up configurations, registering blueprints, and managing application context.
 It is the entry point for the app's various components, ensuring they work together seamlessly.